Prandtl-Batchelor flows on an annulus: Abstract

 \section{Abstract}

-For steady two-dimensional flows with a single eddy (i.e. nested closed streamlines) in a simply connected domain, Prandtl (1905) and Batchelor (1956) found that in the limit of vanishing viscosity, the vorticity is constant in an inner region separated from the boundary layer.
-In this paper, we consider the generalized Prandtl-Batchelor theory on an annulus that is non-simply-connected.
-First, we observe that in the vanishing viscosity if steady Navier-Stokes solutions with nested closed streamlines on an annulus converge to steady Euler flows which are rotating shear flows, then the vorticity of Euler flows must be $a\ln r+b$ and the associated velocity must be $(ar+\frac{b}{r}+cr\ln r,0)$ in polar coordinates.
+For steady two-dimensional Navier-Stokes flows with a single eddy (i.e. nested closed streamlines) in a simply connected domain, Prandtl (1905) and Batchelor (1956) found that in the inviscid limit, the vorticity is constant inside the eddy.
+In this paper, we consider the generalized Prandtl-Batchelor theory for the forced steady Navier-Stokes equations on an annulus.
+First, we observe that in the limit of infinite Reynolds number, if forced steady Navier-Stokes solutions has nested closed streamlines on an annulus, then the inviscid limit is a rotating shear flow uniquely determined by the external force and boundary conditions.
 We call solutions of steady Navier-Stokes equations with the above property Prandtl-Batchelor flows.
-Then, by constructing higher order approximate solutions of the Navier-Stokes equations and establishing the validity of Prandtl boundary layer expansion, we give a rigorous proof of the existence of Prandtl-Batchelor flows on an annulus with the wall velocity slightly different from the rigid-rotation.
-In particular, for the above boundary conditions, we prove that there is a continuous curve (i.e. infinitely many) of solutions to the steady Navier-Stokes equations when the viscosity is sufficiently small.
+Then, by constructing higher order approximate solutions of the forced steady Navier-Stokes equations and establishing the validity of Prandtl boundary layer expansion, we give a rigorous proof of the existence of Prandtl-Batchelor flows on an annulus with the wall velocities slightly different from the rigid-rotations along the same direction.